file-format/Docs/en/image/pvt.md

 ## What is a PVT file?

-A PVT file is a type of picture and video combo called a Live Photo, made by an iPhone.
+A PVT file is a type of Live Photo, a combination of pictures and videos created by an iPhone.
 Usually, Live Photos have a different name like .HEIC, but sometimes when you share them using services like AirDrop, they might end up with a .pvt extension by mistake.
 Normally, when you send a Live Photo, it should be in .HEIC format (or changed to .JPG in some cases).
 For instance, if you AirDrop it to a Mac, it should show up as an HEIC file.
 But occasionally, it might turn into a PVT file.

 ## About Live Photos